sergiuoprea/CarND-BehavioralCloning-P3/README.md

 |	ELU					|												|
 | Output | 1    		     |

-#### 2. Attempts to reduce overfitting in the model

-The model was trained and validated on an incremental data set to ensure that the model was not overfitting or underfitting.
-We followed the provided steps in order to obtain a good data set with enough data.
-The model was tested by running it through the simulator and ensuring that the vehicle could stay on the track.
-In order to avoid overfitting we also used dropout on the fully connected layers.

-#### 3. Model parameter tuning

-The model used an adam optimizer, so the learning rate was not tuned manually.
-We tested with different batch sizes such as 64, 128.
-The model was trained on a Tesla Xp with enough memory to handle big batch sizes.
-We also tunned the amount of augmented data to create and the training epochs (with early stopping to stop training properly).

-#### 4. Appropriate training data

-Training data was chosen to keep the vehicle driving on the road.
-I used a combination of center lane driving (first track: 3 laps and 3 laps in te opposite direction. second track: 1 lap).
-I also record data when recovering from the left and right sides of the road to he center.
-Moreover, I also used the provided data by Udacity and also perform data augmentation by flipping images and inverting steering values.

-### Model Architecture and Training Strategy

-#### 1. Solution Design Approach

-The overall strategy for deriving a model architecture was to improve a basic network and incrementally add more data in order to avoid overfitting.
-Following the nVidia architecture and other usefull tips we were able to achieve a good model with a good performance.

-My first step was to train a model with a few convolutions and with only the sample data provided by Udacity.
-Then I added the two preprocessing layers (Lambda and Cropping2D) in order to normalize data and avoid useless information from images.
-Results improved, nevertheless car wasn't driving properly.
-Due to, we added more layers getting LeNet model architecture.
-This was a very good improvement, nevertheless the data wasn't enough in order to ensure that there wasn't overfitting.

-In order to deal with the lack of data, we record more data with the simulator.
-Also, we used left and right cameras and left and right measurements applying a correction value.
-Moreover, we do data augmentation flipping the images and inverting steering measure.
-The car was driving more accurately but loosing the control.
-The driving wasn't smooth at all.

-We also tested preprocessing the image changing the color space.
-Results in our case didn't improve significantly.

-In order to gauge how well the model was working, I split my image and steering angle data into a training and validation set.
-I found that my first model had a low mean squared error on the training set but a high mean squared error on the validation set.
-This implied that the model was overfitting.
-To combat the overfitting, I modified the model adding Dropout layers.

-The final improvement was using the architecture from nVidia changing some details such as:
-* adding dropout layers
-* adding L2 regularization
-* using ELU activation function

-The final step was to run the simulator to see how well the car was driving around track one.
-We can see the result in the provided video.

-At the end of the process, the vehicle is able to drive autonomously around the track without leaving the road.

-#### 2. Creation of the Training Set & Training Process
+#### 3. Creation of the Training Set & Training Process

-To capture good driving behavior, I first recorded three laps on track one using center lane driving.
-Here is an example image of center lane driving.

-I then recorded the three laps on track in the opposite direction using center lane driving as well.

-I also recorded one lap on the second and more difficult track.

-Finally, I recorded the vehicle recovering from the left side and right sides of the road back to center so that the vehicle would learn to deal with difficult situations.
+To capture good driving behavior, I first recorded 12 laps on the first track using center lane driving.
+I also recorded 5 laps on the second and more difficult track.
+Finally, I recorded the vehicle recovering from the left side and right sides of the road back to center so that the vehicle would learn to deal with difficult situations (track 1).

 To augment the data sat, I also flipped images and angles simulating driving in the opposite direction.

-I finally randomly shuffled the data set and put 20% of the data into a validation set.
+I finally randomly shuffled the data set and put 30% of the data into a validation set.

-I used this training data for training the model.
 The validation set helped determine if the model was over or under fitting.
-The ideal number of epochs was  as evidenced by early stopping callback.
+The ideal number of epochs was 54 as evidenced by early stopping callback.
 I used an adam optimizer so that manually training the learning rate wasn't necessary.